Easy leche merengada (cinnamon-lemon ice milk)

 - Make meringue

-Place 3 egg whites or 6 tablespoons aquafaba with 1 tablespoon sugar or substitute and whip until foamy.
+Place 3 egg whites or 6 tablespoons aquafaba with 1 tablespoon sugar (or alternative of choice) and whip until foamy.

-Place of the freezer for about half an hour. - Mix and serve
+Place the mixture in the freezer for about half an hour. - Mix and serve

-Carefully put together the semi-frozen meringue with the semi-frozen milk and mix carefully until is homogeneous.
+Carefully put together the semi-frozen meringue with the semi-frozen milk and gently mix until homogeneous.

 Serve with ground cinnamon.

-Many people though make leche merengada without the meringue step: it’s much less time consuming and it also tastes heavenly.
+Many people though (including me!) make leche merengada without the meringue step: it’s much less time consuming and it also tastes heavenly.

-To make an easy meringue milk drink without beating egg whites, just heat up some milk with lemon rind, cinnamon and some sugar (or some alternative):
+To make an easy meringue milk drink without beating egg whites, just heat up some milk with lemon rind, cinnamon and some sugar.

 Easy leche merengada recipe